-A Java Virtual Machine compatible with Sun Microsystem's JDK1.1 or JDK1.2 (Java Platform 2) must be installed on each agent machine.
-A Sun Java Runtime Engine is available in the Extras section of the Silk Performer installation package.
-Note however that a full installation of a Java environment is recommended so that created Java test classes can be compiled.
-(See http://java.sun.com/products for details)
+A Java Virtual Machine compatible with Oracle's Java Runtime Environment (JRE) 7 or 8 must be installed on each agent machine.
+Note however that a full installation of a Java Development Kit (JDK) is recommended so that manually created Java test classes can be compiled.